bmistry12/seminar-extraction/seminar/README.md

 1) Entity Tagging
-   Currently tags:     Time, Location and Speaker Still need to tag:  Sentences, Paragraphs
+   Currently tags:     Time, Location and Speaker Still need to tag:  Sentences, Paragraphs - Although I am unsure how to go about doing this

     dataFromTraining.py -> This class extracts tagged data from all of the training data (seminars_training/*.txt) The corpus is split up into sentences and tokenized using sents().
 						   There are two methods - getSpeakers() and getLocation().